int128/conftest-combine-example/README.md

 ## Example use case

 When you create a HPA (horizontal pod autoscaler) resource, you need to remove `replicas` field from the corresponding Deployment resource.
 This is because HPA automatically sets `replicas` field and it should not be changed in CIOps/GitOps.
+See also [the best practice in Argo CD](https://argoproj.github.io/argo-cd/user-guide/best_practices/).

 You can test this rule using [conftest](https://www.conftest.dev/).